1. Blog

 How to Transition Your Dog to Fresh Food

 We recommend a slow transition over 5-10 days.
 You can start with a small amount as a topper with your dog’s current food and gradually add more fresh food and reduce the current food until your dog is completely eating the new fresh food.
+Go slow, especially for dogs with sensitive stomachs.

 Now that you know the nourishing benefits of preservative-free pet food, which flavor profile would your dog most enjoy?